 What happens next is this:

 - Group Meeting.
-Usually, the guide will come to the meeting point 15 minutes before the appointed time.
+Usually, the team leader will come to the meeting point 15 minutes before the appointed time.
 He can be identified by a photo and symbols of the "Kuluar".
 It is important not to be late, and if you are – warn the guide in advance.
 If your train/plane has already arrived, the whole group is gathered, and you are not there without warning, and you do not get in touch – they will not wait long.

 - Food Distribution.
 All food and community equipment is carried by the members.
-At the station or just after the transfer to the start point, the guide will give each their share.
+At the station or just after the transfer to the start point, the team leader will give each their share.
 Men carry more, women less.
 In the hike of 6 days, men carry about 6 kg, and women 4 kg of food or general equipment.

 - Safety instructions.
-Before you go on the route, your guide will give you a safety instruction about the rules of conduct in the mountains.
+Before you go on the route, your team leader will give you a safety instruction about the rules of conduct in the mountains.
 Afterwards you are to sign a document confirming that you are going on the trip voluntary, you are informed about safety regulations and undertake to follow them.

 - Duty.
 Every day there are people on duty to bring water, cook food, and clean the pots.
 This is an uncomplicated and interesting experience.
-In fact, it is almost always the guide who cooks, and you just help him/her.
+In fact, it is almost always the team leader who cooks, and you just help him/her.
 Collecting firewood (where necessary) is the responsibility of all group members.

 - Evening gatherings.
-After dinner the guide will tell you about the plans for tomorrow: what to expect, what we will see and what we'd better wear.
+After dinner the team leader will tell you about the plans for tomorrow: what to expect, what we will see and what we'd better wear.
 After that we sit around the fire or at the table, play different games and tell stories.
 The bedtime depends on our mood and the difficulty of the day ahead.

 - Certificate giving out at the end of the hike.
 After the hike, we give out certificates confirming your participation in the program.
 You can hang them on your wall and show them to all your friends).